krebeljk/wedgePlease/README.md

 The other [example](/caseBF) uses it to convert a fluentMesh.
 The supplied examples deal with the associated mesh cleanup (collapse 0-length edges, remove 0-face patches) which is the same as in the case of `makeAxialMesh`.

-Last changest were made using OpenFOAM v7.0.
+Last changes were made using OpenFOAM v7.0.

 This software is not part of OpenFOAM.
 See the OpenFOAM website [openfoam.org](https://openfoam.org/), unofficial wiki